 Rumpke Waste & Recycling hosted a ribbon-cutting ceremony June 13 for its new corporate headquarters located at 3990 Generation Dr. in Colerain Township, Ohio.
 The new three-story building encompasses more than 74,000 square feet and will bring together 180 employees from seven different buildings to help spur continued growth and innovation sparked by an increased opportunity for collaboration.

 Rumpke broke ground on the project on Sept.
-17, 2017, and moved into the new offices on Jan.
-14. The architect on the project was Cincinnati-based McGill, Smith, Punshon Inc. and the builder was the Dayton, Ohio-based Miller-Valentine Group.
+17, 2017, and moved into the new offices Jan.
+14. The architect on the project was Cincinnati-based McGill, Smith, Punshon Inc., and the builder was the Dayton, Ohio-based Miller-Valentine Group.